rapiddweller/rapiddweller-benerator-ce/doc/data_generation_concepts.md

 `<attribute name="issuer" values="'AMEX','VISA'" />`

-For a list of descriptive attribute metadata, see Section 3.38, “Attribute Metadata Reference” Descriptive metadata can be imported automatically from database schema metadata and be used for automatic database-valid data generation:
+For a list of descriptive attribute metadata, see '[Attribute Metadata Reference](data_generation_concepts.md#attribute-metadata-reference)' on how Descriptive metadata can be imported automatically from database schema metadata and be used for automatic database-valid data generation:

 ## Default Data Generation